presslabs/gitium/README.md

 Gitium [![Build Status](https://travis-ci.org/PressLabs/gitium.svg)](https://travis-ci.org/PressLabs/gitium) [![Coverage](https://codeclimate.com/github/PressLabs/gitium/coverage.png)](https://codeclimate.com/github/PressLabs/gitium) [![Code Climate](https://codeclimate.com/github/PressLabs/gitium.png)](https://codeclimate.com/github/PressLabs/gitium)
 ======

-## About the makers

-This plugin was developed by the crafty people at Presslabs—the Smart Managed WordPress Hosting Platform.
-Here we bring high-performance hosting and business intelligence for WordPress sites.
-In our spare time, we contribute to the global open-source community with our code.
+# Welcome to Gitium

-We’ve built Gitium back in 2013 to provide our clients a more simple and error-free method to  integrate a new git version control into their code management flow.
+Gitium was built in 2013 to provide our clients a more simple and error-free method to integrate a new git version control into their code management flow.

+Gitium was developed by the awesome engineering team at [Presslabs](https://www.presslabs.com/), a Managed WordPress Hosting provider.

+For more open-source projects, check [Presslabs Code](https://www.presslabs.org/).

 ### What is Gitium?